tsbarnes/pitftmanager/README.md

 ## Installation

-* First, clone the repository onto the Raspberry Pi, I recommend cloning it to `/home/pi/pitftmanager` and then change directory into it.
+* First, clone the repository onto the Raspberry Pi, I recommend cloning it to `~/pitftmanager` and then change directory into it.
 * Second, install the required Python libraries.
-* Third, link the `pitftmanager.service` file into `/etc/systemd/system`.
+* Third, copy the `pitftmanager.service` file into `/etc/systemd/system`.
+* Fourth, edit the path in `/etc/systemd/system/pitftmanager.service` to the path where you checked out the code
-* Fourth, enable the `systemd` service.
+* Fifth, enable the `systemd` service.
 * Lastly, start the `systemd` service, or reboot.

 Quick command list to install: